gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 There are a couple of things you need to do in order to have one or more GitLab Geo instances.
 Follow the steps below in the order that they appear:

-1. Install GitLab Enterprise Edition on the server that will serve as the secondary Geo node
+1. Install GitLab Enterprise Edition package on the server that will serve as the secondary Geo node
+   - Don't configure GitLab as a normal install
+   - Authentication will be handled by the primary node
+   - You will need to setup replication before continuing (next step)
+   - Than you will be guided on how to configure this setup (please follow the correct order)
 1. [Setup a database replication](database.md) in `primary <-> secondary (read-only)` topology
-1. [Configure GitLab](configuration.md) and set the primary and secondary nodes After you set up the database replication and configure the GitLab Geo nodes, there are a few things to consider:
+1. [Configure GitLab](configuration.md) and set the primary and secondary nodes

+After you set up the database replication and configure the GitLab Geo nodes, there are a few things to consider:

 1. When you create a new project in the primary node, the Git repository will appear in the secondary only _after_ the first `git push`
-1. To fetch from the secondary node, a separate remote URL must be set in your Git repository locally
+1. You need an extra configuration step to be able to fetch code from `secondary` and push to `primary`
+   - Clone your repository as you would normally do, from the `secondary` node
+   - Change the `push` URL following this example:

+     ```bash
+     git remote set-url --push origin git@primary.gitlab.example.com:user/repo.git
+     ```

+> **Important**: The initialization of a new Geo secondary node requires data to be copied from the primary, as there is no backfill feature bundled with it.
+See more details in the [Configure GitLab](configuration.md) step.

 ## Current limitations